hashicorp/nomad/website/source/docs/drivers/docker.html.md

 The `docker` driver will set the following client attributes:

-* `driver.docker` - This will be set to "true", indicating the driver is available.
+* `driver.docker` - This will be set to "1", indicating the
+  driver is available.
 * `driver.docker.version` - This will be set to version of the docker server